Building Better Peace

 I am an Associate Professor of International Relations and Australian Research Council DECRA Fellow at La Trobe University.

-My research focuses on civil wars and peace processes, in particular, how the international community supports societies as they move from war towards peace, and why these processes often fail to establish stable peace.
+My research focuses on peace and humanitarian processes, in particular, how the international community supports societies as they respond to conflict and crisis.
 I'm particularly interested in the negotiation of power during these processes, the role of non-state actors and women, and how the assumptions and behaviours of international interveners affects their capacity and credibility in the countries in which they work.
 My current major project, funded by the Australian Research Council, investigates the nature, scale and impacts of sexual exploitation and abuse in humanitarian operations.

 Get in touch